briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

-    streams, rivers, lakes, wetlands or other surface waters only if the applicant shows proof of compliance with all appropriate permits from the Ohio EPA, the U.S. Army Corps, and other applicable federal, state, and local agencies as required in [Section 1357.07][CF Section 1357.07] of this Chapter, and the activity is in compliance with Chapter 1355 of the Building Code and Chapter 1151  of the Planning and Zoning Code, all as determined by the Village Engineer.
+    streams, rivers, lakes, wetlands or other surface waters only if the applicant shows proof of compliance with all appropriate permits from the Ohio EPA, the U.S. Army Corps, and other applicable federal, state, and local agencies as required in [Section 1357.07][CFCO 1357.07] of this Chapter, and the activity is in compliance with Chapter 1355 of the Building Code and Chapter 1151  of the Planning and Zoning Code, all as determined by the Village Engineer.
 At a minimum, stream relocation designs must show how